Replicate Azure Disk Encryption-enabled virtual machines to another Azure region

 This article describes how to replicate Azure VMs with Azure Disk Encryption (ADE) enabled, from one Azure region to another.

-Site Recovery currently supports ADE, with and without Azure Active Directory (Azure AD) for VMs running Windows operating systems.
-For Linux operating systems, we only support ADE without Azure AD.
-Moreover, for machines running ADE 1.1 (without Azure AD), the VMs must be using managed disks.
+Site Recovery currently supports ADE, with and without Microsoft Entra ID for VMs running Windows operating systems.
+For Linux operating systems, we only support ADE without Microsoft Entra ID.
+Moreover, for machines running ADE 1.1 (without Microsoft Entra ID), the VMs must be using managed disks.
 VMs with unmanaged disks aren't supported.
-If you switch from ADE 0.1 (with Azure AD) to 1.1, you need to disable replication and enable replication for a VM after enabling 1.1.
+If you switch from ADE 0.1 (with Microsoft Entra ID) to 1.1, you need to disable replication and enable replication for a VM after enabling 1.1.

 Required user permissions